If there’s anything that you should learn when getting started with learning an instrument or learning music theory it’s a major chord progression.

-In first inversion the root note is moved to the top of the chord, the lowest note in the triad instead the major third with the perfect fifth sitting in the middle of the triad.
+In first inversion, the root note moves to the top of the chord so that its lowest voice becomes the major third, with the perfect fifth in between.

 Taking our C major example, a first inversion C major chord uses the notes E, G and C in that ascending order.

-In second inversion the root note is found in the middle of the chord and the perfect fifth note is now the lowest in the chord with the third on tob.
+In second inversion the root note is found in the middle of the chord and the perfect fifth note is now the lowest in the chord with the third on top.

 Using major chords in chord progressions

-The reality is that major chords, just like all other chords, major chords have their special place within a chord progression.
+The reality is that just like all other chords, major chords have their special place within a chord progression.